Realm-Bot/docs/Features/console.md

 # Console
 Console is a feature that allows you to run ingame commands via the discord server

-Console works with chat relay and is based on the bot being in the realm
+Console requires premium and works with chat relay and is based on the bot being in the realm

 ---